 The issue has been discussed for many years and the DSG non AOC Contract TF aims to examine the relevant issues (technical as well as non-technical) and propose solutions as needed.

-The TF is developing Guidance Material for such operators and in addition, EUROCONTROL, in conjunction with the TF members and in particular the communication service providers and avionic vendors, is proposing this Fast-Track Initiative (FTI) to test potential solutions to these problems in a small scale environment and help to validate approaches for wider deployment.
+In addition, EUROCONTROL, in conjunction with the TF members and in particular the communication service providers and avionic vendors, is proposing this Fast-Track Initiative (FTI) to test potential solutions to these problems in a small scale environment and help to validate approaches for wider deployment.
 The objective of the FTI is to offer support to participating operators to achieve optimal ATN/VDL network connectivity, including the operation of VDL multi-frequency protocols, and thus accelerate growth in the number of Non-AOC aircraft successfully performing CPDLC, for the benefit of all airspace users.

 Participation in the initiative will be entirely voluntary.
 Operators electing to join the initiative will benefit from

 • targeted support by technical experts to achieve optimal connectivity

 • for operators already connecting to the network, support to achieve VDL multi-frequency operations, if not presently benefiting from it, ensuring that their datalink capability and benefit are optimised.